sfigg/commercialization-public/test/wpt/wpa-reference-set.md

 For an explanation of page categories, see [Page Category (Dynamic)](#page-category-dynamic) and [Page Category (File)](#page-category-file), later in this topic.

-## Reference Set Outstanding by Dynamic/File
+## Reference Set Outstanding Size by Dynamic/File

 This shows memory categorized by whether it is memory-backed or file-backed for the viewport.